mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/dictionary.md

-Component 5 in the Digital Adaptation Kit (DAK): SMART GAuidelines for Immunizations (link forthcoming) outlines the minimum set of data corresponding to different points of the workflow within the identified business processes.
-This data set can be used on any softwaresystem and lists the data elements relevant for service delivery and executing decision-support logic, as well as for populating indicators and performance metrics.
+Component 5 in the Digital Adaptation Kit (DAK): SMART Guidelines for Immunizations (link forthcoming) outlines the minimum set of data corresponding to different points of the workflow within the identified business processes.
+This data set can be used on any software system and lists the data elements relevant for service delivery and executing decision-support logic, as well as for populating indicators and performance metrics.